mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 - You are expected to engage in all course activities, tasks, and assignment as an emerging professional.
 The Mines Academic Integrity Policy and CS@Mines Collaboration Policies form a core part of your expected ethical behavior.
 Make sure you are behaving with the same level of professionalism that would be expected at a future full-time position.
 My general rule of thumb is:
-**_informal_ is okay, but _disrespectful_ is not**.
+**_informal_ is acceptable, but _disrespectful_ is not**.
 For example, you can address me as Amelia, Prof. Read, or Miss Read, but do not address me as "Hey".

 - You are expected to spend 6 to 9 hours on this course each week during out-of-class time, in addition to actively participating during the class time each week.
 Out-of-class activities include active reading, homework, programming assignments, and exams.
-Examine your weekly schedule and plan where you will be working on CSCI 341: block off class times and sufficient time to complete reading activities, class quizzes, assignments, and exams.
+Examine your weekly schedule and plan where you will be working on CSCI 341: block off class times and sufficient time to complete reading activities, quizzes, homework, and exams.
 Time management is a critical skill for success in this class, further studies, and professional work.

-- Reliable internet and computer access will be important; if your access is spotty, develop a backup plan to ensure you can participate in class and complete and submit work on time.
+- Reliable internet and computer access are important; if your access is spotty, develop a backup plan to ensure you can participate in class and complete and submit work on time.

-- All reading, class, homework and programming assignments need to be turned in by the dates and times they are due.
-Canvas submissions must be completed by the Canvas due date/time; if Canvas marks it as late, then it is late.
+- All reading, quizzes, and homeworks need to be turned in by the dates and times they are due.
+Zybook submissions must be complete on Zybooks by the Zybooks due date/time.
+Canvas submissions (quiz and homework) must be completed by the Canvas due date/time; if Canvas marks it as late, then it is late.
 Early submission is permitted.

+- Reading activities and quizzes are not accepted late without arrangement prior to the due date.

-- A 10% penalty per day (or part of a day) will be applied to work submitted late.
-Work will not be accepted more than 1 week late.
+- A 10% penalty per day (or part of a day) will be applied to homework submitted late.
+Homework will not be accepted more than 1 week late.

 - If you have an excused absence for pre-planned activities, those assignments must be turned in before the due date.